wiseman-timelord/CleanCode-Ps/README.md

 # CleanCode-Ps

 ### Status
 Alpha.
-The conversion has been done and now it requires...
+The conversion has been done, and most elements are working...
-- it is not actually cleaning the scripts in compliance with the original scripts, the logs need investigating too.
+- it is not actually cleaning the scripts/logs.
+Check original scripts for, LogClean and ScriptClean, and re-implement cleaning logic as required.
 - Further, Testing and bugfixing.
 - remaining work from ScriptClean...
 1) identification and processing of variables for `.Mq5` scripts.